(Formerly House Bill 1403)

 The University of Houston strives to make the TASFA process as straightforward as possible, but some students have unique situations that they need help with.
 If you still have questions, our financial aid advisors are available to answer your questions at the Welcome Center or by phone at 713-743-1010, option 5.

 Texas Public Educational Grant (TPEG) - This program, administered by the state of Texas, provides assistance to students with financial need who are seeking a first Bachelor's degree.
-Texas residents and nonresidents who meet the priority deadline of March 15 are eligible.
-This form of aid requires an enrollment minimum of nine credit hours each semester through the 12th class day (Official Reporting Day).
+Only Texas residents and nonresidents who meet the priority deadline of Jan.
+15 are considered.
+This form of aid requires an enrollment minimum of (9) nine credit hours each semester through the 12th class day (Official Reporting Day).